-Senseonics rounded out the big four with its Eversense system until it very recently had to shut down sales in the wake of the coronavirus crisis.
-Eversense is the world’s first long-term implantable CGM.
-It consists of a tiny sensor the size of a small twig that is implanted underneath the skin in the upper arm, approved for 90 days of wear in the U.S. and 180 days of wear in Europe, by far the longest-lasting sensor.
+Senseonics rounds out the big four with its Eversense system, the world’s first long-term implantable CGM.
+It consists of a tiny sensor the size of a small twig that is implanted underneath the skin in the upper arm.
+Approved for 90 days of wear in the U.S. and 180 days of wear in Europe, it is by far the longest-lasting sensor.

 As with most medical technology, you need a prescription to get a CGM.
 Your doctor can write a prescription for any of the major CGM devices.
 Most are available through traditional pharmacies at this point, though online ordering directly through the manufacturer or many third-party vendors is an option too.

 But getting a prescription for a CGM is often not as simple as just walking in to your doctor’s office and asking for one.
 Instead, you’ll likely need a Prior Authorization (PA) to get a CGM through your health insurance.
 A PA is form/process that your doctor has to go through to prove “medical necessity” to obtain approval from your insurance plan to cover the costs associated with the prescribed treatment (CGM, in our case here).

 At this point, most major insurers (and Medicare) require a Prior Authorization before extending coverage for CGM.
 Here’s how to go about securing a PA, according to JDRF, a leading T1D research and support organization: